 - B. Quantity requirements.
-See Officials Fee Schedule for additional information. - 3) Football.
-Five officials are required at the varsity level at the 6A, 5A and 4A classifications.
-Five officials are recommended but at least four are required at the varsity level at the 3A, 2A and 1A classifications.
-Five officials are recommended but at least four are required at the junior varsity, sophomore and freshman levels at all classifications. - 4.
+See Officials Fee Schedule for additional information. - 2) Basketball.
+Two officials are required at the varsity and junior varsity levels.
+One referee may be used in an emergency situation only.
+JV2 and Freshman: Two officials should be assigned, but one official may be assigned at the rate of 1.33 the "per official fee." - 4.
 INTERRUPTED CONTESTS (OSAA Handbook, Executive Board Policies)